hashicorp/terraform-provider-aws/website/docs/r/efs_file_system_policy.html.markdown

 The following arguments are supported:

 * `file_system_id` - (Required) The ID of the EFS file system.
-* `policy` - (Required) The JSON formatted file system policy for the EFS file system.
+* `policy` - (Required) The JSON formatted file system policy for the EFS file system. see [Docs](https://docs.aws.amazon.com/efs/latest/ug/access-control-overview.html#access-control-manage-access-intro-resource-policies) for more info.

 ## Attributes Reference